Skip to content

 sequence_order (list): Execution order of FMUs.

-"jacobi".
+Defaults to "jacobi".

 fixed_point (bool): whether to use the fixed-point initialization method.

-fixed_point_kwargs (dict): keyword arguments for the fixed point initialization
+fixed_point_kwargs (dict): keyword arguments for the fixed point

 method if fixed_point is set to True.
 Defaults to None, in which